 In Japan, there are different flushing methods depending on the type of toilet.

-There are also models where the toilet can be flushed by pressing a button on the wall, touching a sensor by remote control.
+There are also models where the toilet can be flushed by pressing a button on the wall or hovering your hand over a sensor.

 Modern toilets flush automatically as soon as you get off of the toilet seat.